jeanc18rlos/dental-vip-cms/src/pages/en/guarantees.md

     class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed below.
-This gives you that peace of mind that if anything is to happen, we will be here to take responsibility!</p>\n"
+This gives you that peace of mind that if anything is to happen, we will be here to solve it!</p>\n"
 bannerFooter:
   body: '<p  class="title text-left"> Are You in Search of Treatments Highly Specialized?</p>
     <p  class="subtitle text-left"> VISIT US IN CARACAS <b>WE CAN HELP YOU!</b> </p>